 Example: Dell partners with distributors like Ingram Micro, Tech Data, etc. to distribute their laptops.
 Resellers buy from these distributors, add software or bundle compatibles like a printer, mouse, etc. The customers get a complete product ready-to-use.

+III.
 Benefits of channel marketing

 Reach customers without a strong intent to buy